 The University Office of Global Programs also administers a number of grants and scholarships.
 Eligibility is based on academic excellence and/or financial need.
 There is also funding available for study abroad programs in diverse locations and for students from diverse backgrounds.
 In most cases, applicants should have a current year FAFSA on file with the Office of Student Aid.
 Funding opportunities may also be available through Penn State academic departments.
 For detailed information on financial aid and scholarship opportunities and application procedures, please visit theFunding Study Abroadsection of the Global Penn State website.

 For More Information

-For more information about this program, please contact Maureen Desorcie, in the Smeal Office of International Programs.
-You can also schedule an appointment with Whitney Strickler the education abroad adviser for this program.
+For more information regarding this program, please contact Elizabeth Labrin, in the Smeal Office of International Programs.
+You may also schedule an appointment with the education abroad adviser for this program.

 For the inside scoop on life in a foreign country, be sure to check out the Student Spotlights of Penn State students currently studying abroad.